 I love making fun treats for holidays but I am completely useless when it comes to decorating cakes.
-Icing is supposed to be eaten out of the tubs with your fingers right?
+Isn’t the icing supposed to be eaten out of the tub with your fingers right?
 Maybe that’s just me!
-These were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
+These Easter cupcakes were fun to make and I made a complete fool of myself in Walmart when I realized I could use wafer cookies for the carrot I gasped and high tailed it to the cookie aisle.
 The poor people in the candy aisle must have thought I was nuts.
 If only the could have seen these awesome Easter treats!

 - Gather your materials.
 You will need cupcakes, icing (any type will do), orange wafer cookies (vanilla), and edible Easter grass.

 - Start by making your cupcakes.
 I am so not a baker.
 Mine come from a box more often than not.
 Have your kids help.

 - Cut your wafers in half and cut the corners off.

 - Carefully slide edible Easter grass into the top of the wafer.